-Suzuki's Swift Sport is the unrecognised hero of the warm hatch sector.
-The latest MK3 model looks to earn some belated recognition.
+Suzuki's Swift Sport is the unrecognised hero of the warm hatch sector and the latest MK3 model gains mild hybrid tech.
 Jonathan Crouch reports.

-This Swift Sport features an exclusive frontal design.
+This look of this third generation Swift Sport hasn't changed with its switch into the hybrid era.
 The front grille and bumper project the nose beyond that of the standard Swift, conveying what the brand hopes is a sense of tautness and imminent action.
 Muscular shoulders, blacked-out A-pillars and vertically arranged front and rear lamps are brought into vivid relief in this top variant, with black aerodynamic under spoilers spanning the front, sides and rear, and a roof-end spoiler at the back.
 Inside, the Japanese designers have tried to create an immersive, interactive sports driving environment, starting with red interior accents and a driver-oriented instrument panel.
 The main gauges feature contrasting colours, while evocative boost and oil temperature gauges aim to enhance the sports driving experience.
 Cabin quality can't hope to match that of pricier supermini hot hatch rivals, but it's a big improvement on the previous generation model and the semi-bucket-shaped front seats look good, while the D-shaped steering wheel with dimpled leather gives a secure grip.
 The chrome-finished shift knob and sports alloy pedals add a final classy touch.

 |Maidstone Suzuki, Honda and Mazda|